Pillar: a supporting, integral, or upstanding member or part

 It’s estimated that the average consumer sees between 4,000 and 10,000 ad impressions every day.
 A truly unbelievable number.
 And the number of channels and platforms through which that exposure happens continues to expand and evolve.
 Think about it — not long ago social and streaming platforms didn’t even exist!

 Standing out from the competition isn’t easy.
 To do so, your brand has to be strategically developed and then consistently positioned across all channels, offline and online.
 Your visual brand and your voice need to scale and be recognizable no matter where a customer or prospective customer finds you.
-And in such a fast-paced, crowded environment, it has to have stopping power and consistent branding.
+And in such a fast-paced, crowded environment, it has to have to stop power and consistent branding.

-4. Customer Success
+4. Customer Retention & Success

 80% of surveyed consumers say the experience a brand provides is just as important as the quality of its products or services.

 In marketing, we talk a lot about filling pipelines, lead generation, and conversion rate optimization, but if you aren’t also consistently meeting and exceeding the expectations of your customers, you’re going to be caught in a vicious cycle of acquiring new customers that don’t retain and constantly needing to spend at the top of the funnel.
+In order to achieve success, there’s no way you do so without customer retention and success.

 Customer acquisition is costly and it’s hard work.
 But, if your organization is set up to foster loyalty in your customers and develop advocates for your brand, the value of your investment increases exponentially.
 To do this, you have to understand the needs of your target audience and the unique journeys they take to get those needs met, and you’ll want to develop a strategy to meet them in those key moments along the way.